 It’s not always possible to get a DBS check.
 For example you might be a children’s entertainer working at one off event held by private individuals, such as birthday parties.
 In this case there are some best practice guidelines that you can follow.
 For example you should make sure that you’re never alone with a child during the event.

 Self-employed people can’t obtain a DBS check for themselves in the same way that an employer can.
-However if you want a Basic check you can access a fast track DBS application.
+However if you want a Basic check you can apply for one here.